 quarter and full year ended December 31, 2022, filed with the Securities and Exchange Commission ("SEC") on February 1, 2023, and subsequent reports filed with the SEC.
 This Presentation contains "forward-looking" statements and information based on management's current expectations as of the date of this Presentation.
-Statements that are not historical facts, including statements about the Company's beliefs, opinions, or expectations and statements tregarding future developments surrounding COVID-19 or any other pandemic, including, without limitation, statements regarding the potential impact of COVID-19 or any other pandemic on the Company's business, results of operations, financial condition, and/or crash flows; the Company's expectation and ability to pay a quarterly cash dividend on its common stock in the future, subject to the determination by the Company's business, results of operations, financial condition, and other metrics and a statements regarding the potential impact of COVID-19 or any other pandemic on the Company's business, results of particular to the company's tree-year horizon outlook; the Company's expectation and ability to pay a quarterly cash dividend on its common stock in the future, subject to the forestine, sand uncertainties, the Company's Projections regarding originations, and other factors that the properties, the Company's projections regarding originations, net charge-offs, non-interest expenses, earnings, balance sheep position, and other metrics, any estimates related to the impact of redult administration practices changes, including the results of simulations or other behavioral observations.
-Forward-looking statements are subject to risks, uncertainties, assumptions, and other factors that may cause actual results to be materially different from those reflected in such forward-looking statements.
-These factors include, among others, the risks and uncertainties, assumptions, and other factors that may cause actual results to be materially different from those reflected
+Statements that are not historical facts, including statements the subsections and statements.
+This includes, but is not limited to: statements regarding future developments surrounding COVID-19 or any other pandemic, including, without limitation, statements regarding the potential impact of COVID-19 or any other pandemic on the Company's busines, results of operations, financial condition, and/or cash lows; the Company's expectation and ability to pay a quarterly cash divided on this common stock in the future, subject to the determination by the Company's busines, financial condition and regulations, capital allocation determinations, and other factors, fiss, and uncertainties, the Company's subjections, negating originations, net charges of any estimates related to the impact of credit administration practices, chargings, bialance sheet possibility, and uncertainties, assumptions, and other factors that may cause actual results to be materially different from those reflected to bus inpact-oloxing statements.
+This including, and other factors, fiss, and uncertainties, subject to risks and uncertainties estimates related to the impact of pandemics and other public heart crises; increases in financing costs, and charges in accounting estimates related to the impact of pandemics and other public heart crises; increases in function any regulators, failure to company 's andiexebenee public, increases in os to sassociated with compliance evel subs of uncertainties, assumptions, and other factors, inska and other public heart crises; increases in any significant litigation to which the Company or subsidiary's derivated in subsidiary and the adust is adverse outcomes in any significant litigation to

 The Company reports financial results on a GAAP basis and also provides certain non-GAAP "Core Earnings" performance measures.
-The difference between the Company's non-GAAP "Core Earnings" and GAAP results for the periods presented were the unrealized, mark-to-fair value gains/losses on derivative contracts (excluding current period accruals on the derivative instruments), net of tax.
-These are recognized in GAAP, but not in non-GAAP "Core Earnings" results.
-The Company provides non-GAAP "Core Earnings" because it is one of several measures management uses when making management decisions regarding the Company's performance and the allocation of corporate resources.
-The Company's non-GAAP "Core Earnings" is not a defined term within GAAP and may not be comparable to similarly titled measures reported by other
+The difference between the Company's non-GAAP "Core Earnings" and GAAP results for the periods presented were the unrealized, mark-to-fair value gains/losses on derivative contracts (excluding current period acruals on the derivative instruments), net of tax.
+These are recognized in GAAP, but not in non-GAAP "Core Earnings" results is one of several measures management uses when making management decisions regarding the Company's non-GAAP "Core Earnings" is one a defined term within GAAP and may not be comparable to similarly titled measures proteed by other companies

-For additional information, see the "Non-GAAP 'Core Earnings' to GAAP Reconciliation" table in this Presentation for a complete reconciliation between GAAP net income and non-GAAP "Core Earnings"
+For additional information, see the "Non-GAAP 'Core Earnings' to GAAP Reconciliation" table in this Presentation for a complete reconciliation between GAAP net income and non-GAAP 'Core Earnings'